billfitzgerald/personal-privacy-security/README.md

 Easy, free steps to protect our privacy start with blocking trackers when browsing the web:

 -   [uBlock Origin](https://github.com/gorhill/uBlock) (blocks ad trackers)

-Use alternatives to Google for search: Use [Duck Duck Go](https://duckduckgo.com/) or [Stract](https://stract.com/).
-While the results from Stract are less predictable than would be ideal, it can be a very useful option to find sources that other services might bury..
+-	Use [Duck Duck Go](https://duckduckgo.com/) for search.
+It's not perfect, but it's better.

-Whenever possible, set up [two-factor authentication](#two-factor-authentication) to protect accounts.
+-	Whenever possible, set up [two-factor authentication](#two-factor-authentication) to protect accounts.

 When using your phone or tablet, these free steps can increase your control over your privacy: